franck-gaspoz/dotnet-console-app-toolkit/README.md

 <img src="Doc/Images/orbital-shell.png"/>
 </a>

-This is a view of what is done with the C# project <a href="https://github.com/franck-gaspoz/dotnet-console-app-toolkit-shell"><b>orbital-shell</b></a>.
-The <b>Dot Net Console App Toolkit</b> integrates anything needed to run a complete shell, writes shell commands using C# and use console UI components.
+This is a view of what is done with the C# project <a href="https://github.com/franck-gaspoz/orbital-shell"><b>orbital-shell</b></a>.
+The **Dot Net Console App Toolkit Shell component** integrates anything needed to run a complete shell, writes shell commands using C# and use console UI components.

 > ### :information_source: &nbsp;&nbsp;&nbsp;&nbsp;How this example is coded ?
 > This shell example runs with just a few lines of code: